 That’s where we ended up going.
 We didn’t have time earlier in the day to check out that side of the island.
 But as it was a reputed spot for a Magnetic Island sunset, it sounded like a great choice.
 And we weren’t disappointed!

 With 320 days a year of sunshine, it sounds like there is no bad time to visit Magnetic Island.
 Although it’s in North Queensland, it’s located in an area called the “dry tropics”, the sunniest area on the Queensland Coast.

 Still, I recommend travelling there outside the cyclone and wet season of North Queensland.
-During the first three months of the year, your trip may be harder to organise if roads are flooded or if there’s a cyclone nearby.
-Plus, you’ll increase your chances to have a better visibility underwater.
+During the first three months of the year, your trip may be harder to organise.
+Roads can get flooded if there could be a cyclone nearby.
+Plus, you’ll increase your chances to have better visibility underwater.

 Where to stay?

-If you decide to sleep on Magnetic Island, which would be an excellent idea, I loved the location and reasonable prices of the Base Backpacker (click here for more info*) and the YHA in Horseshoe Bay (click here for more info*).
-Accommodation is very developed on Magnetic Island, although it is recommended to book in advance as it was full when we travelled there.
+If you decide to extend your day trip to Magnetic Island and sleep there, which would be an excellent idea, I loved the location and reasonable prices of the Base Backpacker (click here for more info*) and the YHA in Horseshoe Bay (click here for more info*).
+Accommodation is very developed on Magnetic Island.
+Still, it is recommended to book in advance as it was full when we travelled there.
 There are many other options available for all ranges of prices and comfort.

 Did you visit Magnetic Island?
 Is there a must-do that we missed on our Magnetic Island day trip?
 Share your experience in the comments below!

 Magnetic Island is a suburb of the City of Townsville in North Queensland.
 It is only 8 kilometres away from the mainland.